Council’s Positive Ageing portfolio aims to have policies, services and structures that support people aged 55+.

 The Festival is an annual event and is an opportunity for people aged 55+ to learn what activities are available to them and to join clubs and groups in the local community.

-For more information about the Seniors Festival, please contact the Positive Ageing Officer on 1300 653 356 or at email@example.com.
+For more information about the Seniors Festival, please contact the City of Kingston at 1300 653 356 or firstname.lastname@example.org.

 The purpose of the Clubs networks:

 - To build fellowship between Clubs and Kingston Council and to provide an avenue for effective communication;